ghoneycutt/puppet-module-ssh/README.md

 ssh_config_forward_x11_trusted
 ------------------------------
 ForwardX11Trusted.
 Determine remote X11 client access to the original X11 display.
-The option is set to 'yes' on Linux OS.
+The option is set to 'yes' on Linux.
+Valid values are 'yes', 'no', and undef.

-- *Default*: based on OS platform.
-(Not valid on Solaris OS.)
+- *Default*: 'USE_DEFAULTS' (Not valid on Solaris.)

 ssh_package_source
 ------------------
 Source to SSH packages.

-- *Default*: based on OS platform. (used on Solaris)
+- *Default*: 'USE_DEFAULTS'

 ssh_package_adminfile
 ---------------------
 Path to admin file for SSH packages.

-- *Default*: based on OS platform. (used on Solaris)
+- *Default*: 'USE_DEFAULTS'

 sshd_gssapiauthentication
 -------------------------
 GSSAPIAuthentication: Enables/disables GSS-API user authentication.
+Valid values are 'yes' and 'no'.

-- *Default*: based on OS platform.
+- *Default*: 'yes'

 sshd_gssapikeyexchange
 ----------------------
 GSSAPIKeyExchange: Enables/disables GSS-API-authenticated key exchanges.
+Valid values are 'yes', 'no', and undef.

-- *Default*: based on OS platform.
+- *Default*: 'USE_DEFAULTS'

 sshd_pamauthenticationviakbdint
 -------------------------------
 PAMAuthenticationViaKBDInt: Use PAM via keyboard interactive method for authentication.
+Valid values are 'yes', 'no', and undef.

-- *Default*: based on OS platform. (valid on Solaris OS)
+- *Default*: 'USE_DEFAULTS'

 sshd_gssapicleanupcredentials
 -----------------------------
 GSSAPICleanupCredentials: Specifies whether to automatically destroy the user's credentials on logout.
-Default is 'yes' on Linux OS.
+Default is 'yes' on Linux.
+Valid values are 'yes', 'no', and undef.

-- *Default*: based on OS platform.
-(Only valid on Linux OS)

-ssh_acceptenv
+- *Default*: 'USE_DEFAULTS'

+sshd_acceptenv
 -------------
-Boolean to enable AcceptEnv and SendEnv options for specifying environment variables.
-Default is set to 'true' on Linux OS.
+Boolean to enable AcceptEnv options for specifying environment variables.
+Default is set to true on Linux.

-- *Default*: based on OS platform.
-(Only valid on Linux OS)
+- *Default*: 'USE_DEFAULTS'

 purge_keys
 ----------